 In January 2010 we held the Eleventh Annual World Sabbath at the Church of the Holy Family in Novi – the very first time the World Sabbath was held outside of Christ Church Cranbrook.

 In 2011 the World Sabbath was held at Temple Israel in West Bloomfield – the first time at a Jewish house of worship.
 The 2012 World Sabbath was held at the Greater New Mount Moriah Missionary Baptist Church in Detroit.
 In 2013 the World Sabbath was held at the Bharatiya (Hindu) Temple in Troy, followed by Hartford Memorial Baptist Church in Detroit in 2014.
-The 2015 World Sabbath will be held at Adat Shalom Synagogue in Farmington Hills.
+The 2015 World Sabbath was held at Adat Shalom Synagogue in Farmington Hills and our 2016 World Sabbath will be at Fort Street Presbyterian Church in Detroit on March 6th, 2016.